11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 The best sleep monitors provide a more detailed view of your sleep patterns, even if there are several reasons you could struggle with irregular sleep.

-To help us understand how long we’ve slept, how often we’ve woken up in the late hours of the night, and the stages of a nap we were in, slumber tracker watches collect important physiological data.
+To help us understand how long we’ve slept, how often we’ve woken late at night, and the stages of our naps, sleep-tracking watches collect important physiological data.

 With this knowledge, we can develop healthier sleep habits, so we wake up feeling more rested and less lethargic.